-4.3.2.7.
-Endotoxin test.
+(7) Endotoxin test

 Perform the endotoxin test, taking into consideration the impact of the contaminant in the samples.
 The acceptance criteria do not necessarily depend on the actual measured values.
 Set acceptance criteria by taking into consideration the safety ranges in the Japanese Pharmacopoeia and/or any other relevant compendia that are based on a single dose of the final product.
 Endotoxin testing can be established as an in-process control test.
 However, in such cases, specify the criteria, including the validation results, and provide the justification.

+(8) Virus tests

-4.3.2.8.
-Virus tests.
-Use a titer test to detect viruses in the intermediate and final products, when using cells that are not banked; that are from donors not tested during the infection window; and in which HBV, HCV, HIV, or HTLV can propagate.
-If materials of a biological origin are used in the manufacturing process, it may be necessary to test the final product for viruses originating from those components.
+If the absence of HBV, HCV, HIV, and HTLV cannot be demonstrated at the patient level and these viruses could proliferate in the cells, use titer tests to detect viruses and confirm that administration of the stem cell-based products does not adversely affect the patient.
+This does not apply if the absence of viruses has been demonstrated by testing the cell bank or intermediate products.
+If components of a biological origin are used in the manufacturing process, it may be necessary to test the final product for viruses originating from those components.
 However, whenever possible, it is preferable to determine that there is no contamination by testing at the original component stage or by process evaluation.

-4.3.2.9.
-Specific biological tests.
+(9) Specific biological tests

 In some instances, it will be necessary to consider specific (quantitative or qualitative) biological testing that takes into account the cell type, intended clinical use, or distinctive characteristics of the cells.
 At the beginning of the clinical trial, it is acceptable to set provisional acceptance criteria that are based on measured values obtained for a small number of test samples.

+(10) Potency assay

-4.3.2.10.
-Potency assay.
-If a specific physiologically active substance that is secreted from cells or tissues contributes to the clinical efficacy or effect of an allogeneic human somatic stem cell-based product, establish test parameters and/or acceptance criteria for the substance in order to demonstrate the intended effect.
+If a specific physiologically active substance secreted from cells or tissues contributes to the clinical efficacy or effect of an autologous human somatic stem cell-based product, establish test parameters and/or acceptance criteria for the substance in order to demonstrate the intended effect.
 Set acceptance criteria for potency or quantitation of a gene expression product secreted from the cells when a transgene was introduced.
 At the beginning of the clinical trial, it is acceptable to set provisional acceptance criteria that are based on measured values obtained for a small number of test samples.

-4.3.2.11.
-Mechanical compatibility tests.
+(11) Mechanical compatibility tests

 For products that require a certain degree of dynamic strength, set acceptance criteria for mechanical compatibility and durability that take into account the site of application.
 At the beginning of the clinical trial, it is acceptable to set provisional acceptance criteria that are based on measured values obtained for a small number of test samples.

 5. Chapter III.
-Stability of allogeneic human somatic stem cell-based products
+Stability of autologous human somatic stem cell-based products

-Taking into full consideration the storage and distribution periods and the storage form, test the cell viability, potency, and other characteristics of allogeneic human somatic stem cell-based products and/or critical intermediate products to establish storage methods and an expiration date.
+Taking into full consideration the storage and distribution periods and the storage form, test the cell viability, potency, and other characteristics of autologous human somatic stem cell-based products and/or critical intermediate products to establish storage methods and an expiration date.
 Provide justification for their suitability.
 In particular, when product storage and use involves freezing and thawing, confirm that the freezing and thawing processes do not affect the stability or acceptance criteria of the product.
 Where necessary and possible, conduct stability studies on products whose manufacturing period or storage period exceeds normal periods in order to confirm, to the extent possible, the limits of stability.
 This does not apply if a product will be used immediately after its production.

-If an allogeneic human somatic stem cell-based product will be transported, the relevant transportation vessels and transportation procedures (such as thermal management) shall be set and their appropriateness justified.
+If an autologous human somatic stem cell-based product will be transported, the relevant transportation vessels and transportation procedures (such as thermal management) shall be set and their appropriateness justified.